-I'm proud of our team for their diligence and defensive posture that prepared our fund for conditions like these.
-While our fund is not immune to short-term volatility and extreme market fluctuations, we have a dependable and versatile strategy in place to provide retirement security to our members now and well into the future.
+I'm proud of our capable team for both protecting and growing our fund.
+We have a dependable and versatile strategy in place to provide retirement security to our members now and well into the future.

-In June, our Board adopted a new Triennial Strategic Plan for fiscal years 2023, 2024, and 2025, with a continued focus on the following co-equal strategic pillars:
+In June 2022, our Board adopted a new Triennial Strategic Plan for fiscal years 2023, 2024, and 2025, with a continued focus on the following co-equal strategic pillars: